-- 41. In 2024, the JIU issued three system-wide reviews of interest to UNAIDS (see Table 4).2 Overall, management welcomes the findings and recommendations of the JIU, while noting that some of the recommendations are either already implemented or require action from inter-agency mechanisms.
-Management shared its draft comments on JIU recommendations with the IEOAC for review. - 42.
-During 2024, the acceptance and implementation rates of JIU recommendations for UNAIDS stood at 77% and 72%,3 respectively.
+41. In 2024, the JIU issued 3 system-wide reviews of interest to UNAIDS1.
+See table 4.
+Overall, Management welcomes the findings and recommendations of the JIU, whilst noting that some of the recommendations are either already implemented or require

-2 JIU reviews addressed to single organizations excluded.
+1 JIU reviews addressed to single organizations excluded.